hakobe/homura/README.md

 - size : Buffer size of logs

 ## Todos
-- Tests :-(
-- CTCP messages handling
-- AWAY messages handling
-- NickServe Support
+- More tests
-- More plugins and plugin hacking documents
+- More documents for hacking

 ## Author
 - @hakobe